State of the East Grampian Coast

 How can you help?

 Whilst EGCP can progress this project with existing resources delivery requires time.
-To speed up the progress with this project, we will also be seeking additional resources.
+To speed up the progress with this project, we are always seeking additional resources.

-We are currently looking to recruit an expert group of stakeholders who can supply information and sign off on our work.
+We welcome input from expert stakeholders who can supply information and sign off on our work.

 Finally, EGCP is always looking for interns, student placements, and also volunteers to help with this work.